All Asana features

 - Task assignees—Give tasks a clear owner, so everyone knows who’s responsible.

-- Sections and columns—Group tasks into sections or columns in any project to match workflows and keep tasks organized.
+- Sections and columns—Group tasks into sections or columns in a list or board project (respectively) to keep tasks organized, or match your workflow stages.

 - Due dates—Due dates ensure every task gets completed on time.
 You can view tasks on an Asana calendar, or even your work calendar.